mvenzke-axway/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

 The **Traffic Monitor** tab on the API Gateway Manager (`https://localhost:8090`) is an excellent place to view and troubleshoot the message flows.
 For more details, see [Monitor services in API Gateway Manager](/docs/apim_administration/apigtw_admin/monitor_service#monitor-services-in-api-gateway-manager).

-For details how to change the configuration to use a secure connection, see [Configure browser authentication over SSL/TLS](#configure-browser-authentication).
+For details how to change the configuration to use a secure connection, see [Configure browser authentication over SSL/TLS](#configure-browser-authentication-over-ssltls).

-## Configure browser authentication over SSL/TLS {#configure-browser-authentication}
+## Configure browser authentication over SSL/TLS

 The connection between the browser and API Gateway acting as the Kerberos service is by default unsecured.
 For security reasons, it is recommended to use a secure SSL/TLS connection when connecting to the API Gateway.

 This section describes the additional configuration steps required to enable a browser to authenticate to the API Gateway using SPNEGO over a secure SSL connection.

 The configuration of Kerberos principal, Kerberos service, and Kerberos service policy remains the same as with insecure connection.
-For details, see [Configure Kerberos principal](#configure_kerberos_principal) and [Configure API Gateway](#configure-api-gateway-policy).
+For details, see [Configure Kerberos principal](#configure-kerberos-principal) and [Configure API Gateway](#configure-api-gateway-policy).

 The next sections describe how to enable SSL connection.